oliverxchen/DksgAnonymizer/README.md

 It would be possible to generalize this to multiple linked fields, multiple files, etc. Ages/birth dates could be rounded, postal codes approximated, etc. Anonymizing within a field would also be possible, but more difficult.
 For example, anonymizing names within free text would require a list of names that needed to be anonymized.
 But it would be extremely rare that this would be needed.

 ## Extremely brief guide to the code
-The Anonymizer.cs file is the main class.
+The Anonymizer.cs file is the central class...